On weakly hyperbolic iterated functions systems: Introduction

-In \cite{K}, Kravchenco characterized the completeness of $\mathcal{M}(X)$ with the Hutchinson metric: \begin{theorem} Let $X$ be a separable metric space.
-Then the space $(\mathcal{M}(X),H)$ is complete if and only if $X$ is complete. \end{theorem} \begin{remark} We remark that Hutchinson used a different measure space in his paper, and proved his result on the existence of a measure-theoretical attractor for a contractive IFS using Banach's fixed point theorem.
-Nevertheless, in \cite{K}, Kravchenco proved that the space considered by Hutchinson was not complete.
+\begin{theorem} Let $X$ be a separable metric space.
+Then the space $(\mathcal{M}(X),H)$ is complete if and only if $X$ is complete. \end{theorem} \begin{remark} We remark that Hutchinson used a different measure space in his paper and proved his result on the existence of a measure-theoretical attractor for a contractive IFS using Banach's fixed point theorem.
+Nevertheless, in \cite{K}, Kravchenco proved that the space considered by Hutchinson {is} not complete.
 Kravchenco defined the space $\SM(X)$ as above and proved the completeness of this space.
-After that, he proved that Hutchinson's result is true (with the same proof), if one replaces the measure space that he considered by $\SM(X)$. \end{remark} \begin{remark} The above result also works in complete but non-separable spaces, provided that we restrict ourselves to measures with separable support.
-See \cite{K} for more details. \end{remark}
+Then, he proved that Hutchinson's arguments work with this space. \end{remark}

+\begin{remark} The above result also works in complete but non separable spaces, provided that we restrict ourselves to measures with separable support.
+See \cite{K} for more details.